romellem/yamodal/README.md

     // The main template function that returns a string of HTML to be injected.
     // Called with the passed in `context`.
     // The return value of the template should be a single HTML node.
+    // This is the only required option.
+If it is not a function, an error is thrown.
+    // Additionally, if this function doesn't return a valid DOM node string, an error is thrown.
     template: (context) => '<div>My Modal</div>',

     // Optional context to be passed into our template function.
-    // If a function is passed, it will be executed and its return value will be passed to our template. context,
+    // If a function is passed, it will be executed and its return value will be passed to our template.
+    // Function contexts get executed each time before the modal is inserted, allowing for dynamic modal content. context,

     // Selector of the element(s) that when clicked, open our modal.